 According to our stylists, it’s best to switch up your parting once every few weeks, but if you’ve got very fine hair and you want to make sure your roots are standing upright, you could probably up the frequency to once every fortnight.

 Back-combing your roots is a great way to turn up the volume, and give your hair some much-needed texture.
-It’s dead quick too, but you do have to be quite careful.
-Particularly if you want to avoid damaging those delicate follicles, or side-step that dreaded 80’s look…
+It’s really quick too, but you do have to be quite careful.
+Particularly if you want to avoid damaging those delicate follicles.

 You don’t want to backcomb from the tip either: short strokes will give your hair a much more natural look, and prevent your hairs from frizzing too much.
 Once you’re happy with the extra volume you’ve created, work your way through the rest of your hair and then spritz with hairspray to lock down your style.
 Voila!
 Instant volume.

-Blow drying is a tried (and true) method of volumizing fine hair, but lots of ladies struggle to make it work.
-Common complaints include excess frizz, heat damage or lacklustre results, and our stylists say that a lot of women really struggle to add volume – particularly when they’re blow drying at home.
+Blow drying is a tried (and true) method of volumising fine hair, but many people struggle to make it work.
+Common complaints include excess frizz, heat damage or lacklustre results, and our stylists say that a lot of people really struggle to add volume - particularly when they’re blow drying at home.

 Turns out that the best way to blow dry fine hair is to flip your head upside down, and target the root.
 You want the hot air blowing straight onto the thickest part of the hair follicle, nice and close to the scalp.
-This’ll help to fix the hair in an upright position and prevent it from laying down flat which – quelle surprise – is exactly what makes fine hair look so limp and lifeless when it’s dry.
+This’ll help to fix the hair in an upright position and prevent it from laying down flat, which is exactly what makes fine hair look so limp and lifeless when it’s dry.

 If you’re trying to steer clear of styling tools (or just looking to double up on all that extra volume) it’s also worth exploring some of the specialist styling products that we use in our salons.
-Root boosting foams like System Professional’s Volumize Bodifying Foam are great because they instantly lift and separate individual strands of hair, without weighing everything down or robbing your hair of texture.
+Root boosting foams are great because they instantly lift and separate individual strands of hair, without weighing everything down or robbing your hair of texture.